Neelp20/Tic-Tac-Toe/README.md

 # Tic Tac Toe

-Tic Tac Toe is a Javascript game built to allow users to play Online(vs. computer) and offline(two players) for fun.
+Tic Tac Toe is a Javascript game built to allow users to play offline(two players) for fun.
 It was designed to be simple and entertaining for two players.

 <!-- ![Mock Up]() -->